 This is a good job for somebody who enjoys genealogy as a hobby, is great at research, and wants to help others piece together their family tree.

-Genealogists must possess the following qualities and skills:
+Genealogists should possess the following qualities and skills:

 Genealogist Work Environment